pikvm/pikvm/docs/vnc.md

     <img src="keymaps.png" />

-3. *Optional:* This step is not nessessory if you're using TigerVNC as it uses the Web UI login and password.
+3. *Optional and not recommended:* This step is not nessessory if you're using TigerVNC as it uses the Web UI login and password.
     Some other VNC clients (for example TightVNC) can't use this type of authentication.
-    In this case you can enable single passphrases mode in `/etc/kvmd/override.yaml`:
+    In this case you can enable single VNCAuth passphrases mode in `/etc/kvmd/override.yaml`:

     ```yaml
     vnc: